Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Thermodynamic Description of Multilayer Graphene Systems Under Magnetic Field

-For the AB-stacked bilayer in Fig.~\ref{fig:3capas}(b), the contour lines reveal an almost linear dependence of \(\mu\) on \(B\), indicating a scaling of the form \(\mu \propto B\) while preserving the particle number.
-This trend reflects the bilayer Landau-level structure \(\varepsilon_n^{(2)} \propto B\sqrt{n(n-1)}\), where carriers behave as massive quasiparticles with a linear field dependence at low energies.

-In the trilayer case, shown in Fig.~\ref{fig:3capas}(c), the scaling becomes significantly steeper.
-The chemical potential required to maintain a fixed \(\langle N \rangle\) increases rapidly with \(B\), in agreement with the spectrum \(\varepsilon_n^{(3)} \propto B^{3/2}\sqrt{n(n-1)(n-2)}\) of ABC-stacked trilayer graphene.
-This sharp increase arises from the high density of low-energy states and the prominent degeneracy of the zero-energy levels.

-Overall, these results clarify the dependence of the particle number and chemical potential on magnetic-field strength, providing the basis for the consistent implementation of thermodynamic cycles such as the Stirling cycle, examined in the next sections.

-The analysis of the energy scales and the behavior of the chemical potential in monolayer, bilayer, and trilayer graphene reveals marked differences among these systems.
-To enable a consistent comparison, in this work the chemical potential is adjusted as a function of temperature and magnetic field such that the particle number remains fixed:

-In this manner, the particle number \(N_e\) in Eq.~\eqref{eq:N_e} is conserved throughout the entire thermodynamic cycle, with \(N_e\) to determine \(\mu(T,B)\) within the grand–canonical framework.
-This choice enables a direct comparison of the distinct scaling behaviors in mono-, bi-, and trilayer graphene, thereby highlighting the physical differences that originate from their respective Landau-level structures.
-In this framework, the chemical potential is effectively parametrized by enforcing particle-number conservation.
-Applying the Maxwell relation

-It follows that the parametrized \(\mu\) remains constant under temperature variations, while being nontrivially modified by the external magnetic field, as illustrated in Fig.~\ref{fig:3capas}.

-For reference to experimental scales, we provide an order–of–magnitude estimate obtained from the magnetic length, \(\ell_B = \sqrt{\hbar/(eB)}\).
-If \(N_e\) electrons are assumed to occupy an effective area \(\pi \ell_B^2\), the corresponding sheet density can be approximated as
+For reference to experimental scales, we provide an estimate obtained from the magnetic length, \(\ell_B = \sqrt{\hbar/(eB)}\) \cite{castro2009electronic, Goerbig2011}.
+By defining \(N_e\) as the number of electrons within the magnetic length area \(\pi \ell_B^2\), the sheet density can be written as